akio-tomiya/Gaugefields.jl/docs/src/lcnn.md

 parameters.readout.bias
 ~~~

-Every trainable scalar is visible and may be initialized, loaded, or replaced
+The model object describes the architecture; all fitted values live in the
-without an ML framework.
+parameter tree.

-## Define your own network
+## Define the feature network

-An LCNN is specified in three independent parts:
+An LCNN is specified by three parts:

 1. a plaquette input and a sequential tuple of `LCB` feature layers;
 2. either a scalar `Trace` readout or an `LExp` link-update head;